jzielinski47/jzielinski47/README.md

 Hey, I'm Jakub.

 I'm a developer and a web designer based in Poland.
-I'm passionate about user interface design and web development.
-I've been interested in simple game development in the past as well.
+I'm passionate about user interface design and web development and that's what I love to do in my spare time.
 Contact me: jzielinski47dev@gmail.com

+Frameworks: React, React-Native

 <!--
 **jzielinski47/jzielinski47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.